oz123/oz123.github.com/content/writings/2011/2011-10-19-when-friends-spit-fud.markdown

 public: yes
 chronological: yes
 kind: writing
-summary: |
-summary: for advice.
+summary: Warning: This is not a technical post, rather just a boring rant and a call for advice.
 A friend of mine asked me what programming language he should learn.

 ---

 Warning: This is not a technical post, rather just a boring rant and a